TheNuclearNexus/mal-sports/content/posts/2025-02-18-Dukes-Down-Radford-With-a-Five-Run-Eighth-Inning-in-Home-Opener-7-3.md

 ***Eighth inning \- JMU 7, RU 3***

 - The Dukes started off the eighth with a hit-by-pitch for senior ***Ryan Dooley***.
 After a groundout, *Dowdell*’s at-bat resulted in a go-ahead two-run home run launched into center.
-A pair of drawn by *Schmidly* and junior ***Jack Cannizzaro*** followed by a double steal to get into scoring position, *Moody* singled to left resulting in two more RBIs on the day.
-The scoring rally ended with an RBI single from junior ***Wyatt Peifer***, scoring *Moody* and giving James Madison a four-run cushion going to the top of the ninth.
+- A pair of walks drawn by *Schmidly* and junior ***Jack Cannizzaro*** followed by a double steal to get into scoring position, *Moody* singled to left resulting in two more RBIs on the day.
+- The scoring rally ended with an RBI single from junior ***Wyatt Peifer***, scoring *Moody* and giving James Madison a four-run cushion going to the top of the ninth.

 **Ninth inning \- JMU 7, RU 3**